4 ways to turbocharge accounts receivable

 However, they’re just not suitable for the extensive and often complicated information that needs to be collected and stored during the accounts receivable process.
-Spreadsheets are prone to mistakes, they’re difficult to keep updated and can get clunky if there’s too much information.
+Spreadsheets are prone to mistakes, they’re difficult to keep updated and can get unmanageable if there’s too much information.
 Plus, finding the right piece of data within a large spreadsheet can be tricky too.

 Accounts receivables can be a monotonous process that requires a lot of data input and searching for information.
 While people can do the task, it can be a slow and tedious process that requires careful attention to detail to avoid mistakes.